Your saved listings are here and you can update your email settings.

 Firstly, for decades, city officials have manipulated the taxable value of condos by adjusting their capitalization rate.
 In essence, the capitalization rate or "cap rate" represents the expected net income the property would generate if rented out (calculated by dividing the net operating income by the property value).
 Generally, higher cap rates signal higher-risk investments for investors, resulting in lower valuations.

-As revealed in a 2021 Bloomberg investigation, in New York City, assessors frequently double the capitalization rates of condos and, in turn, artificially drive down the value upon which these units are assessed for tax purposes.
+The Bloomberg investigation found that in New York City, assessors frequently double the capitalization rates of condos and, in turn, artificially drive down the value upon which these units are assessed for tax purposes.
 But there are other problems.
 The Bloomberg investigation also observed, “In modest neighborhoods, those values are set somewhat closer to actual sale prices; in upscale areas, they’re much farther below the market.
 In other words, big-dollar properties get a bigger break.”
 In essence, the effective tax rate on higher-valued properties is often less than half that of lower-valued properties (learn more about the surprisingly low tax rates on some of the city’s highest-valued units here).

-Still, the inflation of cap rates and uneven application of these rates across neighborhoods and property types is one of many reasons New York City’s Residential tax system is widely acknowledged to be broken.
+Still, the inflation of cap rates and uneven application of these rates across neighborhoods and property types is one of many reasons New York City’s residential tax system is widely acknowledged to be broken, including by New York City Comptroller Brad Lander.
+In November 2022, he issued a statement acknowledging at least three notable problems with the current system:

 The Proposed Fix